- WHAT ARE COOKIES AND WHAT DO THEY DO?

 Non-essential Cookies – We may only store and access non-essential cookies on your device with your permission.
 You are not obliged to give consent to our use of non-essential Cookies.
 Further, if you give your consent and then change your mind you can block or delete them (see below).

 - REFUSING, BLOCKING AND DELETING COOKIES

-You can change your Cookie preferences at any time by [insert further info here].
+You can change your Cookie preferences at any time, please click here for further information.
 Once in the Cookie preference management system you can adjust the toggles for statistic Cookies [insert further info here].
 No further action is needed to confirm your preference.
 Alternatively, if you wish to accept the recommended settings, which enable all Cookies, you can click “allow all cookies”.
 You may need to refresh your browser for changes to take effect.

 Please be aware that in order to use some parts of our Site you will need to allow essential or necessary and certain optional functionality Cookies.
 If you subsequently block or delete those Cookies, some aspects of our Site may not work properly and you may not be able to access all or part of our Site.

 All cookies have expiration dates that determine how long they stay in your browser: